microsoftgraph/msgraph-sdk-powershell/src/Reports/beta/docs/Get-MgBetaAuditLogSignIn.md

 # Get-MgBetaAuditLogSignIn

 ## SYNOPSIS
-Get a signIn object that contains a specific user sign-in event for your tenant.
+Get a signIn object that contains a specific user sign-in event for your tenant that includes sign-ins where a user is asked to enter a username or password, and session tokens.
-This includes sign-ins where a user is asked to enter a username or password, and session tokens.
+This API is available in the following national cloud deployments.

 ## SYNTAX